meadow-tulips/Myblog/about.md

 ---

-**{{ page.author }}** is a Computer Science Engineer (merely a graduate), a blogger, coder, aethist, laconic, a very rational and a candid person.
+**{{ page.author }}** is a Computer Science Engineer (merely a graduate), blogger, coder, aethist, laconic, rational, very shy and a candid person.
 He terribly hates doing the introductions.
-He grew up as a brutually shy person.
-You can reach him on his email .
+You can reach him on his email mentioned below.

 Have a nice day.